Click on the name of each project for more information

 In addition to presenting the stories of their chosen veterans at the Juno Beach Centre, DHP students act as youth ambassadors and have participated in commemorative ceremonies at Juno Beach, Beny-sur-Mer, and the Abbey d'Ardenne.
 Though the focus of our tour is battlefields, monuments, and war cemeteries, we also visit a number of museums and cultural sites throughout France and Belgium.
 The tour wraps up with three days in Paris where students can relax a bit after the intensity of the earlier part of the tour.

-Last year's inaugural DHP battlefields tour was cataloged by one of our chaperones, Mrs. Rankin, at this blog (click on tour diary)
+Our inaugural DHP battlefields tour was cataloged by one of our chaperones, Mrs. Rankin, at this blog (click on tour diary)

 Though the tour is not a required element of the DHP program, it is a truly moving experience for our students as they relive together the history that they have been exploring all semester.

 Digital Historians experience a variety of learning environments including several field trips each semester.
 These experiences are designed to inform and enhance the learning that students are a part of every day.

 Each year, we attend the Wellington County Aboriginal Heritage Festival.
 Students hear from Aboriginal Elders, explore Aboriginal culture, and participate in Aboriginal heritage activities.